Zappit-App/Zappit-App/README.md

 **Asterki:**

--   Finished setting up my system, cloned the repo and started working on the changes not commited
+-   Finished setting up my system, cloned the repo and started working on the changes not committed
 -   Making customizables SVG icons (using props to change colours, etc)
 -   Making error reporting system to requests
 -   Added swagger-stats